Ozdenizmb/iste-gelsin/README.md

-To run the project, you must run the 'npm install' and then 'npm start' commands in the main folder of the relevant project.
+<p>To run the project, you must run the 'npm install' and then 'npm start' commands in the main folder of the relevant project.</p>
-#Projeyi çalıştırmak için 'npm install' daha sonra da 'npm start' komutlarını ilgili projedeki ana klasörde çalıştırmalısınız.
+<p><i>#Projeyi çalıştırmak için 'npm install' daha sonra da 'npm start' komutlarını ilgili projedeki ana klasörde çalıştırmalısınız.</i></p>

-If the BackEnd of our project has been deleted from the server, you will receive an error when you run the project.
-In this case, you must write and integrate your own BackEnd.
+<p>If the BackEnd of our project has been deleted from the server, you will receive an error when you run the project.
+In this case, you must write and integrate your own BackEnd.</p>
-#Eğer projemizin BackEnd'i sunucudan silindi ise projeyi çalıştırdığınızda hata alacaksınız.
-Bu durumda kendi BackEnd'inizi yazıp entegre etmelisiniz.
+<p><i>#Eğer projemizin BackEnd'i sunucudan silindi ise projeyi çalıştırdığınızda hata alacaksınız.
+Bu durumda kendi BackEnd'inizi yazıp entegre etmelisiniz.</i></p>

-This is only the FrontEnd part of our project and communication with the BackEnd is provided through the ApiCalls.js file.
+<p>This is only the FrontEnd part of our project and communication with the BackEnd is provided through the ApiCalls.js file.</p>
-#Bu projemizin yalnızca FrontEnd kısmı olup BackEnd ile iletişimi ApiCalls.js dosyası üzerinden sağlamaktadır.
+<p><i>#Bu projemizin yalnızca FrontEnd kısmı olup BackEnd ile iletişimi ApiCalls.js dosyası üzerinden sağlamaktadır.</i></p>

 # Screenshots of the project (Projeye ilişkin ekran görüntüleri)